-- A. The Chairperson's evaluation (letter) of the candidate's dossier based on the department specific criteria; - B. Complete dossier of the candidate organized in the format provided (Copies of publications, works of art, etc. shall be included); - C. A letter from the Department Tenure and Promotion Committee, signed by all members, stating the vote and the rationale for the decision, and a summary of the procedures used in evaluating the candidate; and, - D. In the case of an ad-hoc committee, the composition of the committee shall be indicated in the letter (See item C. above). - Note: In the case of a Chairperson applying for tenure and/or promotion, the Department Tenure and Promotion Committee shall supply the Dean with the relevant material from above.
+- A. The Chairperson's evaluation (letter) of the candidate's dossier based on the department specific criteria; - B. Complete dossier of the candidate organized in the format provided (Copies of publications, works of art, etc. shall be included); - C. A letter from the Department Tenure and Promotion Committee, signed by all members, stating the vote and the rationale for the decision, and a summary of the procedures used in evaluating the candidate; and, - D. In the case of an ad-hoc departmental committee, the composition of the committee shall be indicated in the Chair's evaluation letter (See item CA. above). - Note: In the case of a Chairperson applying for tenure and/or promotion, the Department Tenure and Promotion Committee shall supply the Dean Chief Academic Officer with the relevant material from above.